Merlin's Whisper: Enabling Efficient Reasoning in Large Language Models via Black-box Persuasive Prompting: Abstract

 \subsection{Sensitivity Analysis}

-Figure~\ref{fig:sensitivity} compares the sensitivity of the primary evaluated model series to \method.
-The results indicate that the Qwen3 series is more responsive to adversarial prompting than the DeepSeek-R1-Distill-Qwen series.
-In particular, Qwen3-14B consistently achieves lower compression ratios across various adversarial perspectives compared to DeepSeek-R1-Distill-Qwen-14B, with average improvements ranging from $4\%$ to $12\%$.
+Figure~\ref{fig:sensitivity} compares the sensitivity of different model series to \method.
+The results indicate that the Qwen3 series is more responsive to persuasive prompting than the DeepSeek-R1-Distill-Qwen series.
+In particular, Qwen3-14B consistently achieves lower compression ratios across various persuasive perspectives compared to DeepSeek-R1-Distill-Qwen-14B, with average improvements ranging from $4\%$ to $12\%$.
 This trend is consistent with the findings in Table~\ref{tab:main}, where Qwen3-14B attains an average compression ratio of $63\%$, whereas DeepSeek-R1-Distill-Qwen-14B achieves $78\%$.